mentalisttraceur/python-totaltimeout/README.rst

 totaltimeout
 ============

-*Code timeouts correctly, without the hassle.*
+*Get timeouts right, without the hassle.*

 So you're writing a function that takes a timeout